basham/swit-workshop-writing/slides.md

 ## Identify your audience

-- Prospective or current students
+- Prospective or enrolled students, alumni
-- Alumni
 - Parents, supporters, caregivers
 - Faculty, staff

 Notes:
 Writing will be most effective when you identify the audience that will be reading it.
 Try to be more specific than "general audience."
-It's not just students, but it is prospective students or current students or former students.
+It's not just students, but it is prospective students or enrolled students or alumni.
 There are parents, supporters, and caregivers to those students.
 There are faculty and staff.
 Each of these categories can get more specific.

 ## Research your audience

-Learn about their:

-- Knowledge
-- Expertise
-- Interests
+- Knowledge, expertise
-- Needs
+- Interests, concerns
-- Goals
+- Needs, tasks, goals

 Notes:
 Once you've identified the audience, you can research your audience.
 How you go about that is out of scope for this workshop.
 But ultimately, research is about asking questions to learn.
-You should learn about your audience's knowledge, expertise, interests, needs, and goals.
+You should learn about your audience's knowledge, expertise, interests, concerns, needs, tasks, and goals.